 The fact that you are blatantly ignoring what is happening in America, what has been happening here, makes you a part of the problem.

-It’s both amusing to me, and disgusting, to see people with white skin claim to be people of color because “somewhere down the line my ancestors were a different race than just white.”
+It’s both amusing to me, and disgusting, to see people with white skin claim to be people of colour because “somewhere down the line my ancestors were a different race than just white.”
 No, if you have white skin, you are white.

 If I have privilege because I am light skinned, you sure as hell have privilege because your skin is whiter than fucking alabaster, and pretending that you don’t is both disgusting, and makes you part of the problem.